AchiniP/scoreboard-api/README.md

 ### Other Utility Endpoints

-In case you need to generate some user skill documents in mongo DB, I have added one admin function to create n number of documents in mongo DB
+In case you need to generate DB model documents in Mongo DB, I have added one admin function to create n number of documents in Mongo DB

 ### Design Assumptions

-- This application is designed to display leaderboard.
+- This application is designed to retrieve scores of a game.

 #### Database Design

-Format of a sample userSkill Model as follows.
-Where each User skill document consists of 2 main attribute.
+Format of a sample userSkill Model as follows. where each User skill document consists of 2 main attributes.
 <br/>
 <br/>
 `{